Germany’s new military plan highlights hybrid attacks as war preparations

 Before the vote, survivors who say Epstein abused them gathered outside the U.S. Capitol with a group of bipartisan lawmakers, urging full transparency.
 They held photographs from the period when they say they first encountered Epstein.
 After the vote, some were seen applauding from the House gallery.

 Epstein’s past connections to prominent public figures, including Trump, have kept the case in the public eye.
-Trump, speaking at the White House during a visit by Saudi Crown Prince Mohammed bin Salman, denied any involvement with Epstein, stating, “I have nothing to do with Jeffrey Epstein,” and emphasized the end of their social relationship years earlier.
+Trump, speaking at the White House during a visit by Saudi Crown Prince Mohammed bin Salman, denied any involvement with Epstein, stating, “I have nothing to do with Jeffrey Epstein,” and emphasised the end of their social relationship years earlier.

 Some survivors voiced concern about the political nature of the debate, with Jena-Lisa Jones, who claims to have been abused by Epstein as a minor, urging lawmakers to focus on the release of the files rather than partisan disputes.